top of page

 Virtual Psychoeducation Group for Adults with Childhood Trauma

 Starting Wednesdays, May 2024 start, weekly, for 6 months.
-Must be in IL or MA.
+Must be in IL, FL, or MA.

 Screening Form